-Using a workflow platform like KiSSFLOW is a great way to achieve workflow optimization.
+Using a workflow software like KiSSFLOW is a great way to achieve workflow optimization.
 But a lot of your work happens in other software such as financial, HR, admin, and more.

 One of the more efficient ways to optimize your workflows is to integrate the workflow so that data can pass from inside KiSSFLOW to any other cloud-based app.
 For example, you can integrate your purchase order with a financial software like QuickBooks so that you can automatically generate an invoice once the purchase is fulfilled.
 Here’s a simple tutorial to integrate Quickbooks with KiSSFLOW through Zapier.

 One common problem when thinking about a workflow is making it too big.
 Where does the sales cycle begin and end?
 You might link it all the way back to creating a lead from marketing and continue it all the way through customer onboarding and support.

 However, creating a massive streamlined workflow like this invites more problems than it creates.
 Instead, you can create separate workflows such as sales quotations, sales orders, and customer onboarding.
 Each workflow can be separate, but you can create triggers so that as soon as one of them ends, another begins.

 5. Switch Approvals to Notifications

 Too many approvals or too few?
 It’s always a balance of more control or more flow.
 Senior leaders like to be kept in the loop, but they can also be a logjam point for your process.

 Solution?
 You can still keep them in the know with a simple workflow optimization trick.
 Just tweak their approval steps and configure the workflow to send them email notifications for important steps of the process.
 They can jump in when available and give insight for important points.

 Figuring out what’s slowing down your processes and applying the right kind of workflow optimization technique is crucial to your operations, even if it is mostly automated.